mhassantalpur/ip-app/README.md

 A web application that echoes out latitude and longitude information for a given IPv4 address.
 Implemented using react as my frontend framework.
 For this excercise, I did not need more than the ability to serve up a static html page with a single route to a function; however, using a framework has advantages in simplifying the code.
 Geolocation-db api was requested using axios through an external http request.

 ## Options to Run the App
-This project is fully depolyed and can be found here (https://mhassantalpur.github.io/ip-app/).<br />Additionally, the project can be through the use of docker-compose:
+This project is fully depolyed and can be found here (https://mhassantalpur.github.io/ip-app/).<br />Additionally, the project can be run through the use of docker-compose:
 1. Change to correct directory: cd ip-app
 2. Build docker images: docker-compose build
 3. run docker container in detached mode: docker-compose up -d